rhmvvCYB3R/rhmvvCYB3R/README.md

 - ☠️ I’m interested in CYBERSECURITY and REVERSE ENGINEERING 👨‍💻
 - 🧠 I’m currently learning Python🐍,Bash🐧,Pentesting🥷
 - 👾 I will learn C++ and C# as soon as it will be possible
-- ✅ I’m looking to collaborate on SCAM projects
+- ✅ I’m looking to collaborate on ....
 - 📫 How to reach me - in no way
 - 😄 Pronouns: VOLVO HEAVY TRUCK
 - ⚡ Fun fact: